 Initiation of the Conduct Process

 Any member of the University community, including guests, may report alleged violation(s) by any student for misconduct under this Code.
-Reports of alleged violations should be submitted to either the Student Conduct Office or University Police Department within a reasonable timeframe after the discovery of a possible violation of the Student Code of Conduct, except in exceptional circumstances as determined in the University’s sole discretion.
+Reports of alleged violations should be submitted to either OSAR or University Police Department within a reasonable timeframe after the discovery of a possible violation of the Student Code of Conduct, except in exceptional circumstances as determined in the University’s sole discretion.
 Reports of Sexual Misconduct should be submitted to the Title IX Coordinator.
 Please refer to the Sexual Misconduct and Title IX Sexual Harassment Regulation (1.0050R) for contact information for the Title IX Coordinator.
 The University reserves the right to refer matters to the Title IX Coordinator when appropriate.

 Generally, a student will not be charged with a violation of the Student Code of Conduct more than one year after the date the conduct occurred or was discovered, whichever is later.
 However, the Provost/Designee may extend this time period for good cause to account for extenuating circumstances that warrant an extension of the one-year time limit.
+For example, the one-year period may be extended if the University stayed its conduct proceedings while coordinating with law enforcement agencies during their investigation or enforcement actions involving the student.
+As another example, the University may proceed to charge a student who allegedly engaged in Sexual Misconduct if the incident is reported within a year of the date the conduct occurred or was discovered by the alleged victim, but the investigation is not completed before the expiration of that year (e.g., the alleged conduct occurs on Day 1, is reported on Day 350, and the investigation is completed on Day 400).

 Intake and Case Designation